AlexMc93/Knex-Knews/README.md

 ## Run remotely

+To run the server on a remote database I would recommend using Heroku, more details can be found [here](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

 ## Requests

 You can find a list of all available routes in the file `endpoints.json`.
 To understand how a request to the server is handled, please explore the `routers`, `controllers` and `models` folders.
 This follows the pattern of MVC design.
 Finally, you can find error handling is dealt with in the file `controllers/error-handling.js`.